Sections of this article:

 I don’t make mechanical watches, in the sense of making things like gears and springs by hand, and I don’t really “design” timepieces either, although designers are involved in various parts of the creation of our watches after I’ve created the aesthetics of the watch.
 What I do is, I create pieces of three dimensional art:

 . . . which also tell the time.
-I know a lot of watches are advertised as “pieces of art” these days, and I’ll look at that, and how collaborations between watchmakers and artists work, below, but in reality (rather than in the alternate universes imagined by marketing) there are significant differences between art and design, which I’ll look at in this article.
+I know a lot of watches are advertised as “pieces of art” these days, and I’ll look at that, and how collaborations between watchmakers and artists work, below, but in reality there are significant differences between art and design, which I’ll look at in this article.

 So in some ways I am not exactly a watchmaker.
 Yet what I find myself creating are watches, although they are further from conventional watch influences than anything else I’m aware of . . . they still tell the time, and are worn on the wrist in the normal way (although people who would be described as “normal” would be unlikely to wear such unique and creative watches).

-And I’m creating watches, not bracelets, jewelry, or sculptures, although my creations certainly align with the concepts of art jewelry rather than the fine jewelry influences found in most watches, and are visually much more about the fine art concept than the influences of engineering or design, yet my creations do tell the time.
+And I’m creating watches, not bracelets, jewellery, or sculptures, although my creations certainly align with the concepts of art jewellery rather than the fine jewellery influences found in most watches, and are visually much more about the fine art concept than the influences of engineering or design, yet my creations do include the function of telling the time.

-These days, with some watches that don’t tell the time, and others where the main point of the engineering is its aesthetics, limits are being extended and definitions blurred.
+These days, with some watches that don’t tell the time, and others where the main point of the engineering is its aesthetics or as an impressive accomplishment, limits are being extended and definitions blurred.
 Change is the only constant, and happens at more rapid rate than ever, yet the concepts behind the real influences on most watches are still historical, even when the watches look very contemporary, which I’ll also delve into, below.

 Note . . .
 I only use watch images with permission from the watchmaker (unless the photos are public domain or creative commons), so some of the watches I present here might be lacking an image.